allenai/dream/README.md

-# The DREAM-series
+# The DREAM series
-This repository provides access to the data, code and model in our DREAM-series of works.
+This repository provides access to the data, code and model in our DREAM series of works.
 This is a line of research where we make use of scene elaboration for building a "mental model" of situation given in input text.
-The relevant papers in the DREAM-series are:
+The relevant papers in the DREAM series are:

-* DREAM: Improving Situational QA by First Elaborating the Situation, NAACL 2022 (Arxiv link: https://arxiv.org/abs/2112.08656, ACL Anthology link: https://aclanthology.org/2022.naacl-main.82/)
+* DREAM: Improving Situational QA by First Elaborating the Situation, NAACL 2022 (Arxiv link: https://arxiv.org/abs/2112.08656, ACL Anthology link: https://aclanthology.org/2022.naacl-main.82/, Video: https://youtu.be/ynGuW57pnko)

 (Refer to section "DREAM" below.)

-* Just-DREAM-about-it: Figurative Language Understanding with DREAM-FLUTE, FigLang workshop @ EMNLP 2022 (Arxiv link: https://arxiv.org/abs/2210.16407) (Joint first position in figurative language understanding shared task.)
+* Just-DREAM-about-it: Figurative Language Understanding with DREAM-FLUTE, FigLang workshop @ EMNLP 2022 (Arxiv link: https://arxiv.org/abs/2210.16407, Video: https://youtu.be/gapJa67kaKc) (Joint first position in figurative language understanding shared task.)

 (Refer to section "DREAM-FLUTE" below.)